rgbIAA/reduceccd/README.md

 + Flat: keyword `imagetyp` = 'FLAT'
 + Object: keyword `imagetyp` = 'LIGHT'

 You can modify the way `reduceNight` looks for the different types of images.
-Let's say one night you have the keyword `imagetyp` = 'FLAT' in the header of some flats, and in others you have the string "flat" in the name of the file (but not in the header).
-You can give an OR searching command like a list of dictionaries:
+Let's say one night you have the keyword `imagetyp` = 'FLAT' in the header of some flats, and in others you have the string "flat" in the name of the file, but NOT in the header.
+You can give an OR search command in the form of a list of dictionaries:

 ```python
 dfilter_flat = [{'imagetyp':'FLAT'}, {'find':'flat'}]
 rc.reduceNight(path, filters, fits_section=fits_section, dout=dout, gain=gain, dfilter_flat=dfilter_flat)
 ```
-`reduceNight` will take as flats files that *either* contain the keyword `imagetyp` = 'BIAS' in the header OR the file has the string "flat" in its name ('find' is the dictionary keyword to search for a string in a file name).
+`reduceNight` will take as flats files that *either* have the keyword `imagetyp` = 'BIAS' in the header OR files that contain the string "flat" in their names ('find' is the dictionary keyword to search for a string in a file name).

 You can also provide AND instances for searching files just adding more keywords in the SAME dictionary: